datalad-handbook/book/docs/basics/101-115-symlinks.rst

    have identical contents, and whether file content changed.

    The key is generated using *hashes*.
-A hash is a function that turns an input (e.g. a PDF file) into a string of characters with a fixed length.
+A hash is a function that turns an input (e.g., a PDF file) into a string of characters with a fixed length.
    In principle, therefore, the hash function simply transforms a content of any size into a string with fixed length.